Nurse Practitioner

 Practice Conditions

-Prior to the issuance of an Interim NP Licence the applicant must validate to the College that:
+Prior to the issuance of an Interim NP Licence, the applicant must validate to the College that:

-- the licenced NP or physician is available to provide an accessible resource (i.e., in person, by phone, or other telecommunication method (i.e., telehealth video connection)) where the Interim NP Licence holder identifies a client’s care is outside their competence; and
+- the licensed NP or physician is available to provide an accessible resource (i.e., in person, by phone, or other telecommunication method (i.e., telehealth video connection)) where the Interim NP Licence holder identifies a client’s care is outside their competence; and

 - the employer confirms understanding of the NP collaborative arrangement.